 Figure 1 shows MWRA effluent outfall ambient monitoring water column sampling stations.
-The year 2011 was the first year the second revision of the ambient monitoring plan design was implemented (MWRA 2010).
+The year 2012 was the second year the second revision of the ambient monitoring plan design was implemented (MWRA 2010).
 The revised design focuses more on stations likely to be impacted by the outfall; there are fewer distant reference stations.
 The total number of outfall monitoring stations was reduced from 33 to 14.
-Also, the number of surveys was changed from 12 nearfield and six farfield surveys annually to nine surveys annually of all 14 stations.
-These changes have meant that the surveys were generally completed in a single day while previously multiple days were needed to accomplish the farfield surveys.
-Thus, there was less time to observe marine mammals than in previous years.
+Also, the number of annual surveys was changed from 12 nearfield and six farfield to nine surveys of all 14 stations.
+These changes have meant that the surveys are generally completed in a single day while previously multiple days were needed to accomplish the farfield surveys.
+Thus, there is less time to observe marine mammals than under the previous survey plan.
 In addition, except for the Alexandrium surveys, MWRA's marine mammal observations no longer include the areas where whales are most frequently found (Stellwagen Bank National Marine Sanctuary and Cape Cod Bay).
 Those areas are monitored specifically for marine mammals under separate non-MWRA research programs.